Natural Approaches for Coughing and Asthma Support in Dogs & Cats

 Chronic coughing and breathing difficulties can be one of the most difficult symptoms for your veterinarian to diagnose.
 There is a wide array of possibilities for the origin of a cough in a dog or cat.
-Something as simple as drinking water too fast can cause a fit of coughing, but when an animal coughs throughout the day or periodically for days in a row it’s time to start looking for the reason.
+Something as simple as drinking water too fast can cause a fit of coughing, but when an animal coughs throughout the day or periodically for days in a row, it’s time to start looking for the reason.

 There are many possible causes of a cough including infectious diseases like kennel cough, distemper, bronchitis, or an upper respiratory infection such as feline viral rhinotracheitis (FVR), feline calicivirus (FCV) and others in cats.
-Additional ailments that can cause a cough or breathing difficulties include allergies, asthma, chronic bronchitis, cancer, collapsed trachea, heart disease, heartworms, parasites, periodontal disease, pneumonia, or environmental irritants such as smoke and other pollutants.
+Additional ailments that can cause coughing or breathing difficulties include allergies, asthma, chronic bronchitis, cancer, collapsed trachea, heart disease, heartworms, parasites, periodontal disease, pneumonia, or environmental irritants such as smoke and other pollutants.

 Diagnosing the source of a chronic cough or breathing difficulties can take a good deal of investigation and requires the assistance of your veterinarian.
 Thorough assessment of the history of the cough and a physical examination are the first steps.
-Additional tests may be necessary such as, blood work, analysis of fluid samples, fecal samples (to check for parasites), x-rays or ultrasound.
+Additional tests may be necessary such as, blood work, analysis of fluid samples, fecal samples (to check for parasites), x-rays, or ultrasound.

 Calicivirus (FCV) is part of the feline upper respiratory infection (URI) complex, a group of viral and bacterial infections (e.g., FHV-1, chlamydiosis) that cause discharge from the eyes and nose.
 Calicivirus and feline rhinotracheitis virus (or feline herpesvirus infection-1, FHV-1) account for 85% to 90% of all URIs in cats.
 A cough or breathing difficulties can accompany these viruses.

-A liquid fast of broth and water during the initial day or two of symptom onset is often recommended and animals may voluntarily (lose interest in food).
+A liquid fast of broth and water during the initial day or two of symptom onset is sometimes recommended.
+During this time, animals may voluntarily lose interest in food.
 A dog or cat with no other disease complications other than a viral infection can safely fast for several days, so offer broth and keep plenty of fresh water available, but do not force food unless directed by your veterinarian.

 Inhalant allergies may also cause symptoms of an upper or lower respiratory infection.
-Identifying the specific allergen or allergens can be quite challenging (see Asthma below), and traditional allergy tests are not always reliable, so a holistic approach is best.
-Treatment for inhalant allergies includes a change in diet to a high-quality allergy formula with no fillers, artificial preservatives or by-products along with proper supplements to help alleviate symptoms and balance the immune system.
-Please see “Alleviating Your Pet’s Itchy Skin” which outlines the steps for allergy relief, including inhalant allergies.
-Check our Only Natural Pet allergy products, like our Allergy Kits, for simplified supplement choices.
-Integrative Therpeutics allergy products, like Inflamzyme, can act as a natural anti-histamine and anti-inflammatory and can be helpful for animals with inhalant allergies.
+Identifying the specific allergen or allergens can be quite challenging (see Asthma below), and traditional allergy tests are not always reliable.
+A good holistic approach to inhalant allergies includes a change in diet to a high-quality allergy formula with no fillers, artificial preservatives, or by-products.
+Additionally, proper supplements may help support the immune system.
+Please see “Alleviating Your Pet’s Itchy Skin,” which outlines the steps for allergy support, including inhalant allergies.
+Check our Only Natural Pet allergy products for simplified supplement choices.
+Integrative Therpeutics allergy products, like Inflamzyme, can also help maintain normal histamine levels and support a normal inflammatory response.

 Asthma is more common in cats and is most frequently associated with allergies or inhalant irritants.
-It is difficult to differentiate between asthma and chronic bronchitis as the symptoms are the same.
+It can be difficult to differentiate between asthma and chronic bronchitis, as the symptoms are often the same.
 Symptoms may vary from occasional coughing to frequent and persistent coughing spells and wheezing.
 Cats may stand with their neck extended while they cough and breath through their mouth in an effort to get air into their lungs.
 Normal respiration in a cat is 20-30 breaths per minute and normal pulse rate is 110-140 per minute.
-Higher than normal pulse and respiration rates can be signs of asthma or bronchitis.
+Higher than normal pulse and respiration rates may be signs of asthma or bronchitis.
 Asthma is characterized by airway hyper-reactivity and constriction in the bronchioles of the lungs and is considered reversible.
 Chronic bronchitis involves airway inflammation and excessive mucus production.
 Chronic bronchitis can lead to irreversible narrowing of the airways.

-Coughing can also be caused by Heart conditions such as congestive heart disease and dilated cardiomyopathy.
+Coughing can also be caused by heart conditions such as congestive heart disease and dilated cardiomyopathy.
 Please see the article "Heart Disease in Companion Animals" for more information.

 Have patience while your veterinarian helps you diagnose the source of your companion’s cough or breathing difficulties.
 It is helpful to have a “team” of veterinarians including a conventional hospital with more sophisticated diagnostic equipment as well as a holistically trained veterinarian who can help you sort through the test results and determine the best course of action.
-Sometimes the best that can be done is to narrow down the possibilities and try a treatment or two to find what works.
+Sometimes the best that can be done is to narrow down the possibilities and try an approach or two to find what works.
 Remember that optimal nutrition is always the first place to start.